eolatham/quotephile/README.md

 - Select quotes or quote collections individually and by section
 - Invert the current selection of quotes or quote collections

+### Style

+- Customize the style of a quote in display mode by choosing whether or not to surround it with quotation marks, to include its author and work, and to put the author and work on a new line
+- Persist style settings on a per-quote basis

 ### Edit

 - Rename a quote collection individually
-- Edit a quote individually to change its text, author, work, and tags
+- Edit a quote individually to change its collection, text, author, work, and tags
-- Edit a selection of quotes in bulk to overwrite their authors and works and edit their tags
+- Edit a selection of quotes in bulk to overwrite their authors and/or works, edit their tags, and change their styles
   - If editing tags, choose to replace tags, add tags, or remove tags

 ### Move